-On the contrary; wherever possible I used available knowledge found
+Wherever possible I used available knowledge found

 on the internet.

-For example, it has an automatic gain control to make it highly
+It has an automatic gain control to make it highly

 tolerant to input level variations.